 One of the goals of the class is to familiarize you with and give you practice applying humanities research methods.
 We will be using APA style, which is commonly used for humanities research.
+I will be providing feedback both on paper and electronically, so all papers must be submitted in a Word format uploaded to Canvas via Turnitin and in a hard paper copy, submitted in class.
 We will be going over the paper requirements in detail, and a rubric will be posted online.